Rie Murakawa: Early life

 Murakawa was born in Saitama Prefecture on June 1, 1990.
 From an early age, she had an interest in playing games as well as magical girl anime such as Sailor Moon and Magic Knight Rayearth.
 During her fifth grade of elementary school, she transferred to another school, an event that years later she would later cite as a common point with her character Hotaru Ichijō in the anime series Non Non Biyori.

-During her fifth grade of elementary school, Murakawa started becoming interested in voice acting after watching the anime series Hunter × Hunter, which had been recommended to her by an older cousin.
+Also during her fifth grade of elementary school, Murakawa started becoming interested in voice acting after watching the anime series Hunter × Hunter (1999), which had been recommended to her by an older cousin.
 She was inspired by the voice acting performance of Yuki Kaida as the character Kurapika, and she also became interested in the voice of the series' main character, Gon Freecss.
 After this, she attempted to find ways to audition for voice acting roles, but was stopped.
 However, her parents promised her that they would let her become a voice actress in the future.

 During her junior high school years, Murakawa attempted to join her school's theater club as a first step towards pursuing a voice acting career, but eventually abandoned this and instead joined the school's basketball club, which she would remain part of for three years.
 She then decided to enroll in a high school with a thriving theater club to help develop her acting skills.
 After graduating from high school, she enrolled at the vocational college Human Academy in 2009.
 Following her graduation from Human Academy in 2011, she enrolled at the Haikyō's voice acting school, finishing her studies that same year.